POSTPARTUM STRENGTH

 Progressive strength

 Once the foundation is there, we train like any strong woman trains.
-Real loading, intelligent progression, no bubble-wrap.
+Real loading, smart progression, no bubble-wrap.

 04 · CARDIO